yingbull/clinicofax/README.md

 This effort was just started and the repository is under development!
-Welcome -yingbull
+Welcome!
+Right now there are some infrastructure/architecture approaches I wish to look at, and validate the automated security/dependency alerts of various severities I am seeing.
+As such I am setting the code branch to "experimental" to properly convey the current state of this forked development. - michael yingbull

 Introduction
 ============